thushan/talk-ai-concepts-demo/readme.md

 The demos are written in Python and outside of ensuring you have the latest python installed, you can setup a virtual environment and install the dependencies for all demos easily by following the notes below.

+## Setup Tensorflow and/or Pytorch

+For some demos, it's vital that Pytorch or Tensorflow is correctly installed on your machine - based on available hardware.

+### with NVIDIA CUDA

+### with Apple Silicon

+### with CPU only

 ## Create Python Virtual Environment

 First we want to create a virtal environment for the dependencies: